daiyyr/the-alchemist/README.md

 ## Security

 CloudFront automatically mitigates DDoS (Distributed Denial of Service) attacks at the network and application layers.
-Additionally, to sleep well at night, a budget alarm is setup.
+Additionally, for you to sleep well at night, a budget alarm is setup.
 When monthly costs or forecasts exceed $1, it triggers:
 - an email notification.
 - a sns topic pointing to a lambda that removes R53 records away from cloudfront.
 Hence CloudFrontDistribution.DomainName is considered confidential and should be treated accordingly.